Thursday, 19 December 2024

 This security incident is separate from technical issues reported last week, which affected more than 1,000 students from at least five MOE secondary schools.
 Since July 30, some students have faced problems turning their iPads on or off, connecting to Wi-Fi, and receiving error messages indicating the unavailability of the “Guided Access” app.

 MOE attributed these glitches to human error in Mobile Guardian’s configuration.
-In response to the breach, Mobile Guardian halted its to prevent further disruption and is currently investigating the breach, which also impacted users in the United States and Europe.
+In response to the breach, Mobile Guardian halted its servers to prevent further disruption and is currently investigating the breach, which also impacted users in the United States and Europe.

 “This resulted in a small percentage of devices being unenrolled from Mobile Guardian and wiped remotely,” Mobile Guardian stated.
 Users are advised to contact their local IT administrators to reactivate their devices.